itsmeBhavana/devTinder/README.md

 - Fast, unopinionated, minimalist, web framework for node.js
 - next() is provided by express library that is the third argument of the callback function and is used to call the next route handler
 - All the callback functions are also called as route handler/request handler/middleware
+- express.json() middleware is given by express that converts all the JSON into JS objects when used as app.use(express.json());

 # Error Handling

 - Good way to handle errors is to use try catch block Always
 - Another alternate way is to use a middleware function addressing all routes app.use("/",(err,req,res,next)=>{})
 - err,req,res,next ios the sequence of the parameters

+# Validators in schema

+- validation function will be working by default only on creation APIs.
+For them to work on updation APIs, runValidators attribute should be added.
+- Validators like type, default, required, minLength, maxLength, unique, lowercase, min, max, validate(), trim

 # Notes